Published 31.07.2022 09:23

 You and the BEC team will design and construct a brand-new BEC experiment, which will be partially based on our existing two experiments and will share much of its infrastructure (cooling, laser-light, electronic control).
 Very interesting design choices will have to be taken based on ongoing theoretical calculations and numerical simulations. .

 PhD Project 2) non-linear effects in quantum matter-wave imaging: Matterwaves differ from optical waves in that they interact even in the absence of an external medium.
 On one hand this gives rise to limitations linking the final resolution and the maximum atom-density that can be achieved.
-On the other hand this will give rise to very interesting transient non-linear quantum effects, which can be exploited for example in number-squeezing experiments.
+On the other hand this will give rise to very interesting transient non-linear quantum effects, which can be exploited for example in quantum-squeezing experiments.

 The Research Group